-Parameter Description Default Value Range TX Latency Adjust 1-step with 2-step Unavailable when Enable Time Stamping = 0 with default value as 0.
-Only available when Operation Mode is Both .
-If the clocking mode is ordinary clock, default value is 705.
-Ordinary Clock Ordinary Clock Transparent Clock If clocking mode is transparent clock, default value should be 802.
-Enable VLane Adjust Mode Unavailable when Enable Time Stamping = 0.
-0 0 to 2,047 Available whenoperation mode is One Step or Both .
-U Additional Featur es Include IEEE 802.3bj RS-FEC Selecting this option will include IEEE 802.3bj RS-FEC in between CMAC and GT. in CAUI-4 mode only.
-Include AXI4-Lite Control and Statistics Interface When you enable, the AXI4-Lite interface is provided in the core.
-0 0: Disabled 1: Enabled
+Parameter Description Default Value Range Enable VLane Adjust Mode Unavailable when Enable Time Stamping = 0.
+Available whenoperation 0 0 to 2,047 mode is One Step or Both .
+Additional Featur es Include IEEE 802.3bj RS-FEC Selecting this option will include IEEE 802.3bj RS-FEC in between CMAC and GT.
+Note: This feature is available in CAUI-4 mode only.
+Include AXI4-Lite Control When you enable, the 0 0: Disabled and Statistics Interface AXI4-Lite interface is provided in the core.
+0 1: Enabled Include AN/LT Logic Selecting this option will include AN/LT soft logic.
+0: Disabled Note: This feature is available in CAUI-4 mode only.
+0 1: Enabled